aws-samples/serverless-patterns/eventbridge-pipes-ddbstream-sfn/README.md

 sam logs --cw-log-group <LogGroup Name> --tail
 ```

-2. The Pipe is configured to filter on the NationalTeam value of "Argentina"
+2. The EventBridge Pipe is configured to filter on the NationalTeam value of "Argentina"
 In another terminal, add an item to the DynamoDB stream which does match the filter.

 ```bash